Flaykky/show-struct-of-folder/README.md

 * Add CLI options for showing hidden files.
 * Support for file type icons (UTF-8 based).
 * Output to file (e.g., Markdown tree structure).
-* Recode on other systems
+* Recode on other operating systems

 ## Install to 'path' in linux
 ```bash